snotskie/ttrpg/md/index.md

 **Aptitudes:** Your Aptitudes are the important and often unique narrative areas you are "apt" in.

-**Aptitude Ease:** When you perform a Check related enough to your Aptitudes, you may round rolls of 3 or 4 up to 5.
+**Aptitude Ease:** Actions related to your Aptitudes are easily for you to perform.
+When you perform a Check related enough to your Aptitudes, you may round rolls of 3 or 4 up to 5.

-**Aptitude Difficulty:** When another character Attacks you, if the Check is related enough to your Aptitudes, its difficulty is one rank higher.
+**Aptitude Defense:** Your Aptitudes don't just allow you to perform actions more easily, but also allow you to protect yourself more easily.
+When another character Attacks you, if the Check is related enough to your Aptitudes, its difficulty is one rank higher.

 **Specializations:** Your Specializations are the Aptitudes you have "specialized," which grant you unique effects depending on the nature of the specialization.
 You may specialize your Aptitudes in the Session Shop.
 An example is given below.